alexandra-simeonova/drafts/content-guidelines.md

 ## Terminology/glossary

-* Luigi Core - the main application and the settings used to configure it
+* Luigi Core - the main application and the settings used to configure it.
-* Luigi Client - the micro frontend within Luigi Core and the API used to connect the two
+* Luigi Client - the micro frontend within Luigi Core and the API used to connect the two.
 * Parameters - the parameters that can be added to create a dynamic path.
 * Properties - the properties that can be used to configure Luigi in the `basicConfiguration.js` file.
 * Attributes - the "sub properties" of properties.
 E.g. the **category** property can have **label**, **icon**, and **collapsible** as attributes.
-This term derives from the [definition](https://en.wikipedia.org/wiki/Attribute_%28computing%29) of "attribute" as "a property of a property". luigi/core/examples/luigi-sample-angular
+This term derives from the [definition](https://en.wikipedia.org/wiki/Attribute_%28computing%29) of "attribute" as "a property of a property".